virada-k/retail-sales-behavior-analysis-instacart/03-machine-learning/repeat-orders-python/README.md

 <br>

-**Note:** This table shows a prioritized list, which helps marketing team to focus resources on items with the highest reorder probability.
+**📝 Note:** This table shows a prioritized list, which helps marketing team to focus resources on items with the highest reorder probability.

 For example, focusing on "Organic Whole String Cheese" for User 3, which has a 78% reorder probability.